 Solid waste often includes wasted material resources that could otherwise be channelized into better service through recycling and reuse.
 Several processes are involved in effectively managing waste generated in an Institution.
 These include monitoring, collection, transport, processing, recycling, and disposal.
 Proper solid waste management in the campus reduces or eliminates the adverse impact on the environment.
 Thus, the minimization of solid waste being generated, and their effective management is essential for maintaining a sustainable environment inside the campus.
 Solid waste generated in the Institution comprises of both organic and inorganic waste materials produced by various activities in the Institution.
 These wastes have the potential to pollute all the vital components of living environment - air, land, and water.
-The composition of solid waste generated in the institution is given in Figure 2.
+The composition of solid waste generated in the institution.

-Figure 2: Solid waste composition of the Institute
+Solid waste composition of the Institute